Lucyjpjones/lj-fscr/testing.md

 <ins>Admin</ins>

 When logged in as Admin user...
-- [x] The programme management option is available in the profile menu
+- [x] The 'Programme Management' option is available in the Profile menu
-- [x] After successfully adding a new programme I am redirected to the programme detail page with the correct information
+- [x] After successfully adding a new programme I am redirected to the 'Programme Detail' page with the correct information
 - [x] When input is missing in a required field there is an error response
 - [x] When input format is incorrect the field validation errors are present
-- [x] If not image is added to the form submission, the expected 'no image' png file is present
+- [x] If no image is added to the form submission, the expected 'no image' png file is present
-- [x] The edit button is visible on the programmes page and each programme detail page
+- [x] The 'Edit' button is visible on the 'Programmes' page and each 'Programme Detail' page
-- [x] Clicking the edit button directs the user to the edit programme page with fields prefilled with current information
+- [x] Clicking the 'Edit' button directs the user to the 'Edit Programme' page with fields prefilled with current information
 - [x] After selecting an image the file name appears as expected
 - [x] Selecting 'Remove' and saving changes removes current image as expected
-- [x] After submitting the edit form user is redirected to the programme detail page with the updated information
+- [x] After submitting the Edit form user is redirected to the 'Programme Detail' page with the updated information
-- [x] The delete button is visible on the programmes page and each programme detail page
+- [x] The 'Delete' button is visible on the 'Programmes' page and each 'Programme Detail' page
+- [x] After clicking the 'Delete' button the programme is no longer visible on the site
-- [x] After clicking the 'delete' button the programme is removed from the site and no longer visible in Django admin
+- [x] After clicking the 'Delete' button the programme is still available in Django admin

 #### Bag

 - [x] After adding to bag all details are listed in the bag template as expected.
     - To ensure the type of item added to the bag was correct I had to add category to my bag session to differentiate the products from programmes.
-- [x] Clicking 'shop products' navigates the user back to the products page
+- [x] Clicking 'Shop products' navigates the user back to the 'Products' page
-- [x] Clicking 'shop programmes' navigates the user back to the programmes page
+- [x] Clicking 'Shop programmes' navigates the user back to the 'Programmes' page
-- [x] Clicking 'secure checkout' navigates the user to the checkout page as expected
+- [x] Clicking 'Secure checkout' navigates the user to the 'Checkout' page as expected
-- [x] By using the increment and decrement buttons, and clicking 'update' I can to amend the quantity of an item in the bag
+- [x] By using the increment and decrement buttons, and clicking 'Update' I can to amend the quantity of an item in the bag
 - [x] I can enter a numeric value into the field to update the quantity
 - [x] I am not able to enter a non-numeric value into the fields
 - [x] I am not able to update quantity with value outside of range 0-99
+    - This was a bug which has now been fixed (More details in 'Bugs' section)
-- [x] I can remove the item from the bag by clicking 'remove'
+- [x] I can remove the item from the bag by clicking 'Remove'
-- [x] I can remove the item from the bag by entering 0 into the quantity field and clicking 'update'
+- [x] I can remove the item from the bag by entering 0 into the quantity field and clicking 'Update'
 - [x] If amendments are made in the bag subtotal is updated accordingly

 #### Checkout

 - [x] The order summary contains the correct details of the items listed in the bag
 - [x] If a site visitor the user input fields are all empty
-- [x] If a site member and details have been previously saved in 'my profile' the checkout fields are already prefilled
+- [x] If a site member and details have been previously saved in 'My Profile' the checkout fields are already prefilled
 - [x] When input is missing in a required field there is an error response
 - [x] When input format is incorrect the field validation errors are present
 - [x] If user enters details and checks 'Save this delivery information to my profile', the information is saved to their profile after submission
 - [x] If user enters details and doesn't check 'Save this delivery information to my profile', the information is not saved to their profile after submission
-- [x] After entering details and clicking 'checkout' the loading page is present
+- [x] After entering details and clicking 'Checkout' the loading page is present
 - [x] The user is redirected to the checkout success page after completing order
 - [x] The checkout success page contains all the correct personal details for the user and items purchased
 - [x] After successful checkout the user receives an email with their order details
 - [x] User can checkout successfully as both a site user (not logged in) and member (logged in)
 - [x] The delivery amount is showing as 10% of the subtotal cost
-- [x] If the order is over $40 the delivery amount is 0
+- [x] If the order is over £40 the delivery amount is 0

 #### Blog

-- [x] The 'read me' link for each blog directs the user to the post detail page, displaying the correct information
+- [x] The 'Read me' link for each blog directs the user to the post detail page, displaying the correct information
 - [x] The user can toggle references making text visible or hidden
+- [x] Below the comment field, the signed in user is correct
 - [x] If user enters a comment and clicks submit their comment is added successfully
+- [x] The comment count is calculated correctly
 - [x] The posted comment is displayed with the correct DateTime and logged in username
+- [x] The comments are listed in the correct order, newest first
 - [x] After submitting a comment the input field is cleared
 - [x] The trash icon is only visible on comments the logged in user has posted
-- [x] After clicking the trash icon the comment is removed from the page as expected
+- [x] After clicking the trash icon the user is presented with a modal to confirm their action
+- [x] After clicking 'Confirm' in the delete modal, the comment is deleted

 #### Forum

 - [x] Clicking on a 'topic' link directs the user to the thread detail page, displaying the correct information
+- [x] The active thread count is calculated correctly
+- [x] Below the reply field, the signed in user is correct
 - [x] If user enters a reply and clicks submit their reply is added successfully
+- [x] The reply count is calculated correctly
 - [x] The posted reply is displayed with the correct DateTime and logged in username
+- [x] The replies are listed in the correct order, newest first
 - [x] After submitting a reply the input field is cleared
 - [x] The trash icon is only visible on replies the logged in user has posted
-- [x] After clicking the trash icon the reply is removed from the page as expected
+- [x] After clicking the trash icon the user is presented with a modal to confirm their action
+- [x] After clicking 'Confirm' in the delete modal, the reply is deleted
-- [x] The 'add thread' button directs the user to the add thread page as expected
+- [x] The 'Add Thread' button directs the user to the 'Add Thread' page as expected
-- [x] After successfully adding a new thread I am redirected to the thread detail page with the correct information
+- [x] After successfully adding a new thread I am redirected to the 'Thread Detail' page with the correct information
 - [x] When input is missing in a required field there is an error response
-- [x] The edit button is only visible on threads the logged in user has posted
+- [x] The 'Edit' button is only visible on threads the logged in user has posted
-- [x] Clicking the edit button directs the user to the edit thread page with fields prefilled with current information
+- [x] Clicking the 'Edit' button directs the user to the 'Edit Thread' page with fields prefilled with current information
-- [x] After submitting the edit form user is redirected to the thread detail page with updated the information
+- [x] After submitting the Edit form user is redirected to the 'Thread Detail' page with updated the information

 #### Profile

 - [x] The welcome message is personalised with the correct username for the logged in user
 - [x] The user's order history is listed with previous purchases
 - [x] The order history is listed in date descending order with most recent showing first
-- [x] After clicking 'View order details' the user is directed to the checkout success page showing all details of their order
+- [x] After clicking 'View order details' the user is directed to the 'Checkout Success page' showing all details of their order
-- [x] On the checkout success page, clicking 'back to profile' navigates the user back to their profile
+- [x] On the 'Checkout Success' page, clicking 'Back to profile' navigates the user back to their profile
-- [x] If user enters details and clicks 'update information' their details are saved to their profile
+- [x] If user enters details and clicks 'Update Information' their details are saved to their profile
-- [x] If user edits their details and clicks 'update information' their details are updated on their profile
+- [x] If user edits their details and clicks 'Update Information' their details are updated on their profile
 - [x] No fields on user profile are required allowing user to only fill in desired fields
 - [x] If user updates their information in their profile this is reflected on the checkout page

 ## [&#8679;](#testing)
 ---